 Lynn Ann Short, President, has more than thirty years of experience in health and human services in the private, government and non-profit sectors, and is employed as a lecturer at the University of Nevada, Reno's School of Community Health Sciences.
 In 2012, Lynn moved to Reno from Boston, Massachusetts via Mammoth Lakes, California.
 She also serves on the Executive Boards of both national and international organizations.
 Lynn holds a graduate degree in public health and has expertise in planning and implementing community-based initiatives and workforce development and policy.
 She enjoys gardening, especially growing herbs and flowers, and completed the Master Gardener training program sponsored by UNR’s Cooperative Extension.

 Rod Dimmitt, Treasurer, is currently retired and living in Carson City.
 He is a former Facility Manager for a 3rd party logistics provider, and the former owner of 2 The UPS Stores, in Carson City and Dayton.
 He has been a cactus and succulent fan for years, with his front yard dominated by cactus, yuccas and agaves.
 Rod became involved with the May Arboretum as a volunteer last March, typically working in the gardens 2 days a week.
 His goal is to help the Arboretum complete the perimeter fencing and to get a start on developing a “Native Nevada Succulent” within the gardens that will be incorporated into the Arboretum’s Master Plan.

-Susan Campau moved to Reno from New Mexico with her family in 1988.
+Susan Campau, Secretary, moved to Reno from New Mexico with her family in 1988.
 A native of Wisconsin, she has been a volunteer at the arboretum for five years.
 Prior to that she worked for a local garden center and nursery.
 Susan is also a Master Gardener.
 In addition to her work in the arboretum and with the Society, Susan enjoys working in her own garden, taking care of her grandchildren and working for her husband's business, which they have owned for the past 36 years.
 Susan has also served as Secretary of the May Arboretum Society.